Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

 HOW TO BOOK AWAY TRAVEL

-To ensure appropriate seating, tell us your requirements at the time of booking – for example if you need to use the lift to get on the coach or remain in your wheelchair whilst travelling.
+Tell us your requirements at the time of booking e.g. if you need to use the lift to get on the coach or remain in or transfer from your chair for travelling.

 EATING, DRINKING & SHOPPING

-Match tickets and merchandise are now on sale under one roof both in the Roverstore at Ewood and in the Oneroverstore on Church Street in Blackburn Town Centre.
-Both stores are accessible and have high and low level counters.
+Match tickets and merchandise are on sale under one roof both in the Roverstore at Ewood.
+The store is accessible and has have high and low level serving counters and checkout.

 EATING & DRINKING